linode/docs/docs/guides/quick-answers/linux/how-to-install-selinux-on-ubuntu-18-04/index.md

 SELinux comes with a set of pre-built policies to handle requests that drive security.
 These policies determine if any request should be allowed to be processed.

-For example, let’s say we want to enable a policy that allows MySQL requests through SELinux.
-If you have read MySQL’s documentation, they suggest that you disable SELinux to handle such requests, but there are other and better options.
+For example, to enable a policy that allows MySQL requests through SELinux.
+MySQL’s documentation recommends that you disable SELinux to handle such requests, but there are other and better options.

 ### Enabling SELinux Policy for MySQL Requests

 **Using permissive mode**:

-We set setenforce to 0, now SELinx will allow everything but will also log it.
+Set setenforce to 0, now SELinx allows everything but also logs it.

 	setenforce 0